Diffeological, Fr\"{o}licher, and Differential Spaces

-\begin{remark}[Subsets]\labell{r:subsets} Differential structures are well adapted to subsets in the following sense.
-Let $X$ be a set and let $Y \subseteq X$ be a subset.
-Suppose that we start with a differential structure $\calF$ on $X$.
-We can first take the subset differential structure on $Y$ and then the diffeology on $Y$ that it determines, or we can take the diffeology on $X$ that is determined by its differential structure and then the subset diffeology on $Y$.
-These two procedures yield the same diffeology on $Y$.
-The differential structure on $X$ also determines a topology on $Y$ without ambiguity: the initial topology corresponding to the subset differential structure on $Y$ coincides with the subset topology on $Y$ induced by the initial topology on $X$.
+\begin{proposition}[Diffeological quotients]\labell{p:quotients} Given a diffeological space $(X,\calD)$ and an equivalence relation $\sim$ on $X$, we obtain on the quotient $X/{\sim}$ an unambiguous differential structure and an unambiguous topology.
+Indeed, we can first take the quotient diffeology on $X/{\sim}$ and then the differential structure that it induces, or we can first take the differential structure on $X$ that $\calD$ induces and then take the quotient differential structure on $X/{\sim}$.
+These two procedures yield the same differential structure on $X/{\sim}$.
+Also, the D-topology corresponding to the diffeology on $X/{\sim}$ coincides with the quotient topology on $X/{\sim}$ induced by the D-topology on $X$. \eor \end{proposition}